 “I feel honoured and blessed that I can go about this important business of revitalising my first language.”

-Nathan has been awarded the Sister Alison Bush Graduate Medal for his contribution to the Indigenous community at the 2019 Alumni Awards.
+Nathan was awarded the Sister Alison Bush Graduate Medal for his contribution to the Indigenous community at the 2019 Alumni Awards.
 Read more about the other winners at the Alumni Awards website.